diinki/my_writings/blogs/2022/imps_works.md

 I've been working on lots of projects recently, [xavax.io](https://xavax.io), the multi-chain [vulture wallet](https://vulturewallet.net), as well as some personal game-dev related projects!

 I want to focus on creating useful things not just for myself, but to many other people this year *2022 :p*.

+With all that said 'n' done, I think I'll just continue doing whatever and seeing whatever happens, no big plans; just going to build stuff...
+And write more now that I've made this place, my next writing will probably have lots to do with conscious states & psychedelics, ganna be fun!

+## End

+Web 3.0 is all about decentralization *imo*, decentralize the financial system, decentralize the addition, removal & editing of laws, decentralize companies (internally), and create tools & interfaces which allow anyone to interact with these systems; make it extremely difficult for authoritarianism to grow.

+Preservation of **the** individual is extremely important, hopefully I'll have enough time to write about that.

+Cya~